Typical Acupuncture Treatment

 No Insurance Coverage – No Problem

 For those without acupuncture insurance coverage we offer a significant prompt pay discount which includes your insurance company discounts.
 These are reduced by over 30% from standard insurance billing.
-The fee is $75/treatment in the Stow office and $85/treatment in the Cambridge office.
-Initial standard sessions are $95 and $105 respectively.
+The fee is $75/treatment in the Stow office and $85/treatment in the Belmont office.
+Initial standard sessions are $140 and $150 respectively.

 Health Insurance Coverage

 If your insurance covers acupuncture then I mostly likely accept it.
-I am a preferred acupuncture provider for Aetna, Cigna, UnitedHealth, Harvard Pilgrim, BCBS, AllWays,Tufts and Mass Health. so I will submit a claim directly to your insurance carrier if your policy covers your condition .
+I am a preferred acupuncture provider for Aetna, UnitedHealth, Harvard Pilgrim, BCBS, AllWays,Tufts, BMC, Fallon and few other plans so I will submit a claim directly to your insurance carrier if your policy covers your condition .